agile-learning-institute/mentorHub/specifications/PRINCIPLES.md

   - A Stateless, Restful API
   - Enforcing Access control with Bearer Tokens
   - Business Logic, including Advanced Computation, Neural Algorithms, etc.
-  - Complete validation of data - multi-field or complex validation constraints
+  - Validation of data - multi-field or complex validation constraints
-    - Some validation will be “duplicated” or auto-generated based on JSON schema constraints
-    - Some validation will only be done by API layer.
-Validation constraints at the Data layer should be relaxed relative to the constraints enforced by the API.
+    - Some validation will be “duplicated” in the UI
+    - The data layer implements well defined schemas constraints and the API can deligate enforcement of these to the database.
 - The Operations (SRE Guild)
-  - CI/CD with K8S, Helm?, Argo?
+  - CI/CD with K8S, Helm, Argo
-  - ?
-Private ?
-Docker Container registry
+  - Private/Public Docker Container registries
-  - ?
-Private ?
-Dependency Registries (Pypl, npm, nuget, maven)
+  - Private/Public Dependency Registries (Pypl, npm, nuget, maven) if needed
-  - Dependency Governance?
+  - Dependency Governance - license, security, quality reporting
-  - Open Source Service Implementations
-    - KeyCloak Identity Service
+  - Identity Services - KeyCloak or Auth0

 ## Development Contracts